 Falloon resides in Bloomfield, N.J. with his wife Marsha Mason-Falloon and two sons.

-Carlos Baltodano returns to the Cougars staff for his 10th season on the sidelines.
+Carlos Baltodano returns to the Cougars staff for his 17th season on the sidelines in 2018.

 Baltodano earned his Bachelor of Arts degree in history education at Kean.

-John Velasco joins the coaching staff for his first season in 2012.
+Jovan Stanojkovic joins the Cougar coaching staff for his first season in 2018.

-Velasco earned his Bachelor of Science degree in Physical Education and Adult Fitness from Montclair State University in 2012.
+He received his Bachelor of Science degree in Physical Education and Health Teacher certification from Kean in 2018.